-Inventory management is key for any business that maintains stock of goods or raw materials on hand.
+Effective inventory management is vital for any business that stocks goods or raw materials.
 While inventory management was historically a manual process, modern technology has eliminated the need for a labor-intensive and error-prone manual inventory management system.
-Today, inventory management software is available to streamline the process, reduce errors and help businesses optimize the way they maintain and order the products they sell.
+Today, inventory management software is available to streamline the process, reduce errors and help businesses optimize how they maintain and order the products they sell.

 What is inventory management software?

-Inventory management software is a tool that automates aspects of inventory and warehouse management, streamlining the tasks required to effectively track inventory, manage reordering and update accounting data.
+Inventory management software automates inventory management, streamlining the tasks required to track inventory effectively, manage reordering and update accounting data.

-“Fundamentally, [inventory management] software should let you know at any point in time what is happening with your stock,” said Mohammed Ali, CEO of Primaseller.
-"This software is what we call ‘mission-critical.’
+“Fundamentally, [inventory management] software should let you know at any point in time what is happening with your stock,” said Mohammed Ali, head of products for Delhivery.
+“This software is what we call ‘mission-critical.’
 If it doesn’t work for a few hours, you’re really in trouble.”

 How does inventory management software work?